|

 structure and the antenna feed would have been excessively long.
 I told

-Reviewing the situation I decided to work on
+them I would study the proposition. | | Reviewing the situation I decided to work on

 reducing the visibility and started to spray paint the Diamond X-200A antenna in